 It can be seen that reductionism and essentialism aren't only scientific and philosophical obsessions - they're actually human obsessions.

 People naturally reduce things.
 They also seek out essences even if there are no essences to seek.
 Indeed the use of stereotypes and generalisations - in all walks of life - is often a result of this way of thinking.
-And the thing is - it's not always wrong.
+And the thing is - it's not always wrong or suspect.
 Sometimes there are generalisations which contain a lot of truth - if not the whole true.
 Stereotypes capture elements of truth.
 And almost everything can be reduced down to more basic elements; whether material things or problems.

 Perhaps physicists and philosophers are indeed the worst offenders, however.
 As John Horgan puts it:

 “They want to show that the complicated things of the world are really just manifestations of one thing.
 An essence.
 A force.
 A loop of energy wriggling in a 10-dimensional hyperspace.”